-Whether you are looking for a mattress for camping or a spare bed for guests, an air mattress is a portable and fairly affordable option that offers far more comfort and support than a sleeping bag.
+Whether you're looking at camping mattresses or spare beds for guests, an air mattress is a portable and fairly affordable option that offers far more comfort and support than a sleeping bag.
 The size, material, and inflation method may vary, so it’s important to consider your needs and budget when purchasing an air mattress that will hopefully last you for years.

 Most air mattresses are made of latex, PVC, or nylon.
 The material quality and overall design of the mattress will determine how much air is lost overnight.
 For something that inflates quickly and with relatively little effort, look for a mattress that includes an electric pump.
 While this is great to have at home, you may want a manual pump if you plan to take your air mattress when you go camping.
 The biggest determinant for the price is the size and height of the mattress.

 It’s important that an air mattress is reliable and comfortable.

 Most air mattresses are made of PVC, latex, nylon, or other types of reinforced plastic for durability.
 In most cases, an air mattress comes with an electric pump that hooks up to a valve and inflates the mattress in a matter of minutes.

 Some models have a foot-powered pump, while budget-friendly options must be inflated by mouth.
 Higher-end air mattresses inflate automatically by opening a valve, but they only fill to a certain pressure; you finish the inflation manually.